WSU-kduncan/ceg3120-cicd-masedagr8/project4/README-CI.md

       - validate from host side `localhost:4201`

-.4 Working with your DockerHub Repository
+5. Working with your DockerHub Repository
     - How to create a public repo in DockerHub

-    -`once you have an account go to docker hub and in repository click create repository`
+    `once you have an account go to docker hub and in repository click create repository`

     - How to create a PAT for authentication (note recommended scope for this task)

-    -`go to docker account center go down to personal access token and make one, dont forget not to lose token(ive have many tokens now:)`
+    `go to docker account center go down to personal access token and make one, dont forget not to lose token(ive have many tokens now:)`
     `make sure token has read and write priv`

     - To authenticate with DockerHub via CLI using DockerHub credentials

-    -`docker login --username masedagr80ne` `your username`
+    `docker login --username masedagr80ne` `your username`

-    -instead of password paste you PAT
+    `instead of password paste your PAT`

-    - How to push container image to your DockerHub repository
+    - To push container image to my DockerHub repository

     `docker push masedagr80ne/ceg3120 masedagr80ne/ceg3120`
     `docker push masedagr80ne/ceg3120`